saleco/saleco/README.md

 ### Hi there 👋
+I'm Sallo, born and raised in Rio de Janeiro, Brazil, now based in Lisbon, Portugal.
+I have been working with Java since 2006 and have a great experiency on Software Development.
 <!--
 **saleco/saleco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.